 Believe it or not, food manufacturers often create foods with the goal of igniting that cycle of addiction in consumers.
 They aim for the “bliss point” in a product.
 This is the point at which the eater experiences the ultimate pleasure, with not too much and not too little salty, sweet, and fatty flavors.
-These combinations are particularly hard to resist, and your brain reacts in a similar way as with cocaine and other drug addictions.
+These combinations are particularly hard to resist, and your brain reacts in a similar way as with

 While succumbing to cravings may seem inevitable in the moment, there are a few simple things you can do to control them.
 Here are 10 ideas to get you started.